rojo-rbx/remodel/README.md

 remodel.writeExistingModelAsset(instance: Instance, assetId: string)
 ```

-Uploads the given instance to Roblox.com over an existing place.
+Uploads the given instance to Roblox.com over an existing model.

 If the instance is a `DataModel`, this method will throw.
 Places should be uploaded with `writeExistingPlaceAsset` instead.